jakeogh/gpgmda/README.md

 * mail_update

- Download new mail, decrypt, add to notmuch, and read with alot.
+ Download new mail, decrypt, add to notmuch, and read with alot (or your client of choice).

 * mail_send